Contact Lens and Dry Eye Disease

 - Ensure that you are wearing the contact lenses only within their allotted wear time.
 Daily contact lenses should be disposed of every day.
 Monthly contact lenses can be re-used up to a maximum of 30 days after opening.
 Contact lens cases should also be replaced every three months to prevent the build-up of germs.

 - Individuals with dry eyes are recommended to reduce the amount of contact lens wear down to a few hours at a time, and only when absolutely needed.

 - Annual eye exams are important in monitoring the health of your eyes, especially due to the increased risk of eye infections associated with contact lens use.
 Our optometrists will also ensure that you are wearing the correct prescription, which will prevent future eye strain.

 Talk to us about your Dry Eye Disease

 If you are experiencing dry eye symptoms such as stinging, gritty/sandy sensation, light sensitivity, redness, etc. when wearing contact lenses, you may be suffering from Dry Eye Disease.
-Take the Dry Eye Quiz to find out about your dry eye health or Contact us at email@example.com or call 587-353-5061 to book a Dry Eye Assessment to determine the cause of your contact lens discomfort.
+Contact us at email@example.com or call 587-353-5061 to book a Dry Eye Assessment to determine the cause of your contact lens discomfort.
 Our optometrists will assist you and provide you with options for alleviating your symptoms and helping you see better.
 Visit our dry eye page https://www.eyedeology.ca/services/dry-eye-calgary-clinic/ to learn more about Dry Eyes and the various treatment options available at Eyedeology.